 "The Bloodstone" is a story about the orphaned daughter of a wizard trying to survive on a single enchantment someone put on her.
 It first appeared in The Shimmering Door, an anthology edited by Katharine Kerr, published by HarperPrism, August 1996, ISBN 0-06-105342-2.
 It was written specifically for the anthology.

-The story is part of the Ethshar series, which consists so far of fourteen novels and eleven shorter works.
+The story is part of the Ethshar series, which consists so far of fourteen novels and eleven shorter works, with more on the way.

 "The Bloodstone" is copyright 1996 by Lawrence Watt Evans.